rubygems/rfcs/text/0000-ownership-transfer.md

 ### Creating an ownership request:

-The gem owner will create an `ownership request` using Web UI by clicking a button called `Ownership Request` on the gems show page in the **Collaborators** section, which will be added above the **Links** section.
+The gem owner will create an `ownership request` using Web UI from ownerships page by navigating via **Ownerships** link in the **Links** section on the gems show page.

 E.g., Alice owns a gem called foobar.
 If she is no longer interested in maintaining it, she will create an `ownership request` by clicking on `Ownership Request`.
 When Bob filters the gems using `ownership requests` filter in advanced search, foobar will be listed.